cobwebch/external_import/Documentation/Administration/MmRelations/Index.rst

 .. warning::

    This property is deprecated.
 Use :ref:`multipleRows <administration-columns-properties-multiple-rows` or :ref:`children <administration-columns-properties-children>` according to your needs.
+If you used the "sorting" property, use :ref:`multipleSorting <administration-columns-properties-multiple-sorting` instead.

    Depending on how you used this property, there's no fallback and you will need to change your code.
    If your need was to enrich a MM table with additional information, change your TCA to use an IRRE